zavavan/nerre-llama-aeco/README.md

 # Preparing Environment

 This work used installation environment and fine-tuning instructions described in [the original repo's README](README) on a single GPU (A100, 80GB memory).
 This repository used base model of quantized [Llama-2-70b-hf](https://huggingface.co/meta-llama/Llama-2-70b-hf).
-Please note that you should after you would have to request and been granted access from Meta to use the Llama-2 base model.
+Please note that you would have to request and been granted access from Meta to use the Llama-2 base model.

 # Llama-2-70B (8-bit) fine-tuning using LoRA on a single GPU